Royal Yacht Britannia

 - The King’s Gallery curates temporary exhibitions displaying Royal Collection masterpieces—perfect for anyone craving royal history and timeless artistry.

-- See how royal portrait photography evolved, from early color prints to modern masterpieces by legends like Cecil Beaton and Annie Leibovitz.
+- See how royal portrait photography evolved from color prints to masterpieces by Cecil Beaton and Annie Leibovitz at the Royal Portraits: A Century of Photography exhibition.

-- Peek into the making of royal portraits with handwritten notes, proofs, and correspondence straight from the Royal Archives.
+- Open till Sept 7, 2025, peek into the making of royal portraits with handwritten notes, proofs, and correspondence straight from the Royal Archives in this new exhibit.

 - The earliest surviving royal color portrait is here—Princess Margaret, shot in vibrant 1935 hues by Madame Yevonde!